Willow Tearooms: The Room de Luxe

-The external facade
+The external façade

-Mackintosh's redesigned external facade was a carefully considered asymmetric, abstractly modelled composition with shallow curves on some areas of the surface, and varying depths of recesses to windows and the main entrance.
+Mackintosh's redesigned external façade was a carefully considered asymmetric, abstractly modelled composition with shallow curves on some areas of the surface, and varying depths of recesses to windows and the main entrance.
 The composition respected the urban context of the neighbouring buildings, matching the major cornice lines and heights of adjoining buildings, whilst still exploring emerging ideas of Art Nouveau and the modern movement.

 The ground floor entrance door is placed far to the left of a wide band of fenestration, both of which are recessed below the first-floor level, the location of the Room de Luxe.
-To emphasise the importance of this room, Mackintosh designed a full width bay window, projecting the facade outwards with a gentle curve.
+To emphasise the importance of this room, Mackintosh designed a full-width bay window, projecting the façade outwards with a gentle curve.
 The two storeys above this featured a more regular pattern of fenestration with three individual windows per floor, recessed to different degrees.
-The asymmetry of the composition was continued by widening the left side windows and creating another gentle curve in this part of the facade, extending through both storeys.
+The asymmetry of the composition was continued by widening the left side windows and creating another gentle curve in this part of the façade, extending through both storeys.
 This repeated the curved form of the first floor and emphasised the heavily recessed entrance to the building below.

-Mackintosh chose to finish the facade in a white-painted smooth render, in contrast to the natural stone finish of nearby buildings.
-This decision, plus the use of small paned windows and ornamental tile inserts forming a chequered border around the perimeter of the facade, gave it an elegance and lightness of touch appropriate for its purpose.
+Mackintosh chose to finish the façade in a white-painted smooth render, in contrast to the natural stone finish of nearby buildings.
+This decision, plus the use of small paned windows and ornamental tile inserts forming a chequered border around the perimeter of the façade, gave it an elegance and lightness of touch appropriate for its purpose.
 The domestic-style leaded glass announced the intimacy of the interior and hinted at the luxurious willow theme to be found inside.